JanssenProject/jans/docs/janssen-server/usermgmt/usermgmt-scim.md

 |`https://jans.io/scim/all-resources.search`|Access the root .search endpoint|
 |`https://jans.io/scim/bulk`|Send requests to the bulk endpoint|

-In order to facilitate the process of getting an access token, your Janssen installation already bundles an OAuth client named "SCIM client" with support for all the scopes above.
+In order to facilitate the process of getting, your Janssen installation already bundles an OAuth client named "SCIM client" with support for all the scopes above.
 This client uses the `client_credentials` grant type and `client_secret_basic` mechanism to authenticate to the token endpoint.

 ## Where to locate SCIM-related logs